The Mopar stories site

 Dodge Charger Daytona EV (future powertrain)

-Stellantis targeted a top 0-60 mph acceleration of under 2.0 seconds for its large battery powered cars, with up to a 500 mile range; so far they haven’t reached this level, but not all the motors are in yet.
+Stellantis targeted a top 0-60 mph acceleration of under 2.0 seconds for its large battery powered cars, with up to a 500 mile range; so far they haven’t reached this level, but not all the motors are in yet (800V varieties are a year or so off).
 Range may require a single-motor RWD model top acceleration will likely take three motors and AWD.
 The Dodge Charger Daytona Banshee will have a multi-speed transmission.
 Solid state batteries may improve range and weight figures in the 2027 or 2028 Dodges and Rams.

 So far only the 400V Charger specs are available.
 These have the Daytona R/T with a 317 mile range, 0-60 in 4.7 seconds, and 13.1 quarter mile.
 The Charger Daytona Scat Pack runs 0-60 in 3.3 seconds, quarter mile of 11.5 seconds.
 Range with the most power is 260 miles.
 Charging time is around 7 hours from 5% to 80% power, using the standard onboard charging; a DC setup can cut that time to half an hour.
 The Charger is on STLA Large, likely the longest model on that platform; the shortest might be the Alfa Romeo Giulia.

 The Ram 1500 REV is the battery-electric (BEV) version of the popular pickup—we have the full story on this 14,000-pound-towing serious work truck, with interior and exterior pics.
 A range-extended version with 690 mile capacity is to be sold in late 2024/early 2025 as the Ramcharger.
-This powertrain will also be adapted for the Wagoneer around 2025.
+This powertrain might also be adapted for the Wagoneer around 2025.
+Currently the Wagoneer factory is being updated so an “electrified” version can be sold, but this might be a PHEV or traditional hybrid.

 BEV Ram 1500 REV

-ProMaster gets a BEV in 2023.
+ProMaster has a BEV version but it starts at around $90,000.
 In Europe, all three van series are being refreshed, and second-generation battery-electric technology is being adopted by the end of 2023.
-There's an open question on ProMaster City (dropped in 2023) and a new platform ProMaster.
 There may be a hydrogen fuel cell version of the ProMaster eventually, using Peugeot’s swap-power technology.

 Jeep Recon electric car

 The Wagoneer S and Recon, again, will both be sold entirely as BEVs.
 The Wagoneer S target range is 400 miles, with target power of 600 hp, and a 0-60 time of 3.5 seconds.
-Production versions of both vehicles will be shown next year and production will start in 2024, probably in Canada.
+Production versions of both vehicles will be shown next year and production will start in 2024 in Mexico.

 STLA Medium